 Taxis in Greece

+There are additional charges when you call a taxi, as the meter starts running from the time the driver starts driving to you.
 Popular ride-hailing apps like Uber and Lyft are technically not operational in Greece due to taxi regulations.
 Despite this, it is possible to use the Uber app to request and pay for a local taxi.

 Driving in Greece

 In Greece, cars drive on the right-hand side of the road.
 Driving in Greece can be a harrowing experience – the country is infamous for having some of the worst drivers in Europe.
-That said, the roads in Greece are generally well maintained and many regional roads that used to be dirt tracks have been tarred over in the last few years.
+That said, the roads in Greece are generally well maintained, and many regional roads that used to be dirt tracks have been tarred over the last few years.

-Driving is a good way to explore some of Greece's more remote areas.
-Expats may, however, want to consider public transport if they aren't prepared to become masters of defensive driving.
-Another option may be using a motorcycle for its manoeuvrability, though this too should be done with caution.
+Driving is a good way to explore some of Greece’s more remote areas.
+Expats may, however, want to consider public transport if they aren’t prepared to become masters of defensive driving.
+Another option may be using a motorcycle for its manoeuvrability, although this too should be done with caution.

 Air travel in Greece

 With numerous international airports and a good domestic network, flying is an easy and convenient way to travel.
 Various Greek islands and cities on the mainland are all very accessible via plane.
+Island flights are typically more expensive than taking a ferry and can be difficult to find during peak tourist seasons.

 Expat Health Insurance